finneyj2/Final-Project/README.md

 # Project

-An Atm machine simulator that allows the user to login, then check their balance, deposit, withdraw money, etc
+An Atm simulator that allows the user to login, then check their balance, deposit, withdraw money, etc

 ## Getting Started
 # Prerequisites